zenecture/neuroflow/README.md

 # IO

 To keep the efforts of a hard, long training phase, it is important to save and load a net.
-We can go to and from file or json-string with `neuroflow.application.plugin.IO`.
+The computed weights are the precious part of the net, so in the component `neuroflow.application.plugin.IO` we will find functionality to build a `WeightProvider` from IO.
 Scala Pickling is used as the (de-)serialization framework.

 ```scala
 val file = "/path/to/net.json"